CFWP/ConventionTalk/README.md

 2. The shortest possible summary of the dissertation: Its a layer-cake (also see Slide 8).
 3. The dissertation considers the factor model, which comes in two general flavors: Eploratory and Confirmatory.
 MORE EXPLANATION
+4.
+5.
+6.
+7.
+8.
+9.
+10.
+11. Acknowledgements: Supervisors.
+12. Acknowledgements: People who provided data for the applications in the dissertation.
+13. Acknowledgements: Wife and collaborator (not necessarily in that order).

 ## Reference